This article describes the procedures and requirements of .be domain names.

 - In the rare case that a .be registrar stops its business, its domains will be transferred to a special registrar account of DNS Belgium.
 Transfers from this account will not restart their registration period; instead, the expiration date will remain unchanged.

-- A bulk transfer is possible: Openprovider can transfer any number of domains with as much as signing a form.
-More information can be found here.
+- A bulk transfer is possible, more information can be found here.

 |Method of confirmation||authcode|

 |Advanced and simple transfers available||Contact our Sales department to check if easy transfer of 100 or more .be domains is available.|

 - External authorization code request - via RCP, API and directly at the registry